Rent increases

 The details on the letter are directly from our Housing computer system.
 If the details are wrong or there are any spelling errors, please contact us so we can look into this and get it resolved for you.

-The decision has been made to increase garage rents by 7.7% which is CPI + 1% from 1 April 2024.
-Our garage rents have not been increased since 2016/17.
-The new weekly garage rates will be £8.62 for tenants and £10.34 (£8.62 + VAT) for private tenants.
+The decision has been made to increase garage rents by 2.7% which is CPI + 1% from 7 April 2025.
+The new weekly garage rates will be £8.85 for tenants and £10.62 (£8.85 + VAT) for private tenants.
 You will receive a notification letter in March to confirm this.